About the Investigative Reporting Workshop

 Sources of funding: The Workshop is primarily funded by grants from private foundations.
 As a matter of course, we submit project proposals to these funders as a way of seeking their support.
 We also make required reports to funders about our activities.
 Funders are not involved in the editorial decisions we make.
 We also accept gifts from individuals.
 We disclose our donors and do not accept anonymous contributions.
 We do not seek or accept contributions from corporations, labor unions, governments, political parties or advocacy organizations, although in limited instances we may accept in-kind corporate contributions of data to support projects.
 All gifts to the Workshop of more than $10,000 a year are disclosed on our Web site.

-In addition to our ongoing BankTracker project, in the first three years of publishing, the Workshop produced more than 40 stories and packages on:
+In the first three years of publishing, the Workshop produced the ongoing BankTracker project, and also more than 40 stories and packages on:

 • Stimulus money for green energy going overseas